Danielx927/AAI3001-ObjectDetection/README.md

 ### Key Directories

-- **`dataset/split`**: Contains all training/validation/test data in YOLO format
+- **`dataset/split/`**: Contains all training/validation/test data in YOLO format
 - **`models/`**: Stores trained model weights for inference
 - **`yolo/`**: YOLO-specific training scripts and notebooks
 - **`rcnn_family/`**: Faster R-CNN implementation and experiments
-- **`evaluation_results/`**: Performance metrics and evaluation outputs of models on test set
+- **`evaluation_results/`**: Performance metrics and evaluation outputs on test set
 - **`templates/`**: Web application frontend files

 ---

-## Running the Application (app.py)
+## Running the Application

-Follow these steps to run the application successfully.
+Follow these steps to run the web application successfully.
 The app will NOT run if any step is skipped or done out of order.

 ### 1. Create a New Python Virtual Environment (REQUIRED)